donutrj/verdigris2/content/Talents/Talents Master List.md

 You are a self-taught spellcaster who has figured out how to cast magic through trial and error.
 When taking this talent, randomly select 8 spells and choose any 2 to add to your spellbook.

 You may now add casting and channeling to your skill list and increase them as such.
+## Wizardry
+Max: 1

+You have been educated in the classics of spellcasting.
+When you take this talent, select a school of magic from the [[Wizardry]] page.
+You may now attempt to cast spells from that list.